 Check out the CC CARES website for resources and services available to you as a student at CCCC or within your local community.
-These resources could include food pantry, childcare, mental health resources, Dream Keeper fund, and much more!
-Additionally, you will find a link to be able to file a report about any concerning behavior that you witness or encounter www.cccc.edu/we-care
+These resources could include food pantry, child care funding assistance, mental health resources, Dream Keeper fund, and much more!
+Additionally, you will find a link to be able to file a report about any concerning behavior that you witness or encounter.

+www.cccc.edu/we-care